December 2, 2024

 Getting Started with AI Forecasting

-Once you have zeroed in on the forecasting tool, it’s time to start forecasting.
+It's time to start once you have zeroed in on the AI forecasting tool.

-Before you forecast cost, it's better to understand the cost complexity for each AI function.
+Before an AI forecasting model can give you an accurate cost, it's better to understand the cost complexity for each AI function.
 Some functions cost more to perform than others.
 And you're billed accordingly.
 For example, building and deploying an AI model from scratch will incur the highest cost, while requesting structured or raw unstructured data costs the lowest.

 The AI forecasting model needs to get this right.
 Thus, you may have to manually set data for the model to calculate the cost.